 - Creativity & Innovation: We are committed in making our college a platform for students creativity and innovation.
 From 2015/16 the college continue a number of arts competitions and classes along with an exciting Innovation Challenges programme.
 Most importantly, however, we believe that the college should support its students in being innovative and creative by providing support and mentoring for student-led initiatives.
 More than others, this is the Halifax College theme that will be developed by you and we are excited about where you will take us!

 Halifax College aims to enrich the social environment through providing places and opportunities for members of the College to meet and mix on equal terms and to promote an active social and developmental programme for all college members.

-The college is headed by a Provost (currently, Dr Oleg Lisagor) - an academic member of staff - who has overall responsibility for wellbeing, support, discipline and personal development of its students and exercises oversights over most operational aspects of the college.
-The provost is supported by full time College Administrators, College Dean (a volunteer member of staff resident in the college) and six residential College Tutors (postgraduate students who are trained as mentors for our students).
+The college is headed by a Head of College (currently, Dr Oleg Lisagor) - an academic member of staff - who has overall responsibility for wellbeing, support, discipline and personal development of its students and exercises oversights over most operational aspects of the college.
+The Head of College is supported by an Assisstant Head of College, full time College Administrators and six residential College Tutors (postgraduate students who are trained as mentors for our students).

-The College Provost reports to the University's Pro Vice Chancellor (Students) and College Council - the formal governance body of the College comprising university staff, college students and a number of lay (independent) members.
+The Head of College reports to the University's Pro Vice Chancellor (Students) and College Council - the formal governance body of the College comprising university staff, college students and a number of lay (independent) members.
 Other staff involved in running of the college are facilities manager, cleaners, maintennace staff and porters.
-These do not report to the College Provost but consult with him on all matters affecting student experience.
+These do not report to the Head of College but consult with him on all matters affecting student experience.

 We offer informal, readily accessible and sensitive welfare support to students.
-With 24/7 porters, residential volunteers (College Dean and Tutors) and on-call provost, help, support and advice at hand any time of the day or night, every day throughout the year.
+With 24/7 porters, residential volunteers (Tutors) and on-call Head of College, help, support and advice at hand any time of the day or night, every day throughout the year.